Sterilizing Surgical Instruments

 Washers removed all organisms from the surgical instruments.
-Surgical instrument washers, using all-in-ONE enzyme detergent cleaners, cleaned all surfaces thoroughly, thereby providing the critical prerequisite for the sterilizing of surgical instruments.
+Surgical instrument washers, using all-in-ONEcleaner enzyme detergent surgical instrument cleaners, cleaned all surfaces thoroughly, providing the critical prerequisite for the sterilizing of surgical instruments.

-Washers, perform pre-wash, ultrasonic optional, detergent washing, purified water elevated temperature rinsing, lubrication, and high temperature drying in such a manner as to provide thoroughly clean, stain free and lubricated medical devices.
-Surgical Instruments cannot be sterilized be sterile unless all exposed surfaces are properly cleaned, prior to sterilization, to remove soil debris, bioburden and properly rinsed to prevent staining.
-Not all washers provide adequate pre-rinsing, pre-cleaning, purified water rinsing, and that results in higher rejection rates of processed surgical instruments.
+Washers, perform a cold water pre-wash, ultrasonic cleaning, detergent washing, purified water elevated temperature rinsing, lubrication, and high temperature drying in such a manner as to provide thoroughly clean, stain free and lubricated medical devices.
+Surgical Instruments cannot be sterilized unless all exposed surfaces are properly cleaned, prior to sterilization, to remove soil debris, bioburden and then properly rinsed to prevent staining.
+Not all washers provide adequate pre-rinsing, ultrasonic cleaning, cold water flushing, purified water rinsing, and hot air drying, that result in higher rejection rates of processed surgical instruments.

 Call Customer Service: 1-509-220-2456

-The proper sequence of treatments for cleaning surgical instruments prior to sterilization and the correct choice of time, temperature and the components used are necessary to render surgical instruments that are safe to handle, and have the prerequisite for sterilization.
-Surgical Instruments that were cleaned in surgical instrument washers using an all-in-ONE enzyme detergent cleaning concentrate, the evaluation of the washers confirmed that the efficacy of disinfection was 100%, and that all surgical instruments were sterile at the completion of the process.
+The proper sequence of treatments for cleaning surgical instruments prior to sterilization and the correct choice of times, temperatures and ONEcleaner cleaners used are necessary to render surgical instruments that are safe to handle, and have the prerequisite for sterilization.
+Surgical Instruments that were cleaned in surgical instrument washers using an all-in-ONEcleaner enzyme detergent surgical instrument cleaning concentrate, the evaluation of the washers confirmed that the efficacy of disinfection was 100%, and that all surgical instruments were sterile at the completion of the process.